TirlaP/TirlaP/README.md

-# 🚀 Petru Tirla
+# 🏄‍♂️ Petru Tirla
 **`Digital Craftsman (Developer/Creator)`**

-I'm a full-stack developer and tech innovator crafting digital solutions that bridge the gap between cutting-edge technology and real-world business needs.
-My journey has taken me from coding in the trenches to building AI-powered SaaS products that are reshaping how businesses interact with their customers.
-Each project I undertake is a step towards pushing the boundaries of what's possible in the digital realm.
+I'm a full-stack developer and tech innovator crafting digital solutions that bridge cutting-edge technology and real-world business needs.
+From AI-powered SaaS products to custom web applications, I'm passionate about pushing the boundaries of what's possible in the digital realm, always learning and sharing insights along the way.

-From conceptualization to deployment, I'm involved in every stage of the development process.
-Whether it's creating a seamless user interface with React, building robust backend systems with Node.js, or integrating AI capabilities using OpenAI's GPT, I'm passionate about delivering solutions that not only meet but exceed expectations.

-My latest venture, AiFrontDesk, is revolutionizing customer service with AI-powered call center technology.
-But my work doesn't stop there – I'm constantly exploring new technologies and sharing my insights with the tech community, believing that knowledge shared is knowledge multiplied.
+💼 Building AiFrontDesk and solving real-world problems with code.
+Check out my projects below!

 <p align="left">
    <a href="https://github.com/TirlaP?tab=followers">